What is macular degeneration?

 It can be caught early, when your eye doctor identifies changes to your eyes, such as:

 - Bleeding or enlarged blood vessels

 If Dr. Smith or Dr. Gdowski suspects you have macular degeneration, they may order specialized testing to give a proper diagnosis.
 There is no definitive treatment for dry macular degeneration.
 Wet macular degeneration treatments involve injections and possibly vitamin and mineral supplements.

-For an evaluation of your eyes and to check for signs of macular degeneration, call or schedule an appointment with Lifetime Eyecare.
+For an evaluation of your eyes and to check for signs of macular degeneration, call 616-457-0760 or request an appointment with Lifetime Eyecare.